vikasrajput/vikasrajput.github.io/_posts/2026-2-6-AI-Adoption-Multiplier.md

 title: Tales of new eating old
 ---

 Tired of hearing “AI is eating software”?
+What’s really happening in large, Engg Org’s?
+Not hype, but change that’s reshaping engineering and business.

-Me too.
-I have been trying to cut through the noise and look at what’s really happening in large, engg-driven Org’s and Teams.
-Not hype but change that’s reshaping engineering and business.
+Lets connect back first.
+Pivotal shifts have happened in past too.
+Nearest one's being DevOps and Data Warehouse.

 ## DevOps
 **Pre-DevOps**, software design and delivery was optimized for control, predictability.
 Changes were expensive.
 Environments were scarce and sacred.
 Structurally, systems were large, tightly coupled.
 Interestingly, there were fewer options for everything.